jottenlips/tinyauth/README.md

 ![](tinyauthlogo.png)

 tinyauth is a very tiny passwordless GraphQL authentication service. tinyauth keeps authentication simple with 3 easy steps.

+(This is a toy, don't use for production)

 ## Step 1